QuentinRa/blog.quentinra.dev/tools/rst/syntax/uml.md

 [Go back](..#writing-rst-documents)

-You can write some UML using PlantUML syntax but you may need to set up some configuration beforehand.
+You can write some UML using PlantUML syntax, but you may need to set up some configuration beforehand.

 ```rest
 .. uml::